blank Skip to main content

 • Removing a SIM card

-• Inappropriate provisioning of the device
+• Inappropriate device provisioning

 • Leaving the monitored territory